 The session will end with an interactive conversation to explore the practical ways that people can use what is found in the world around them to build communities of learning with like-minded people using, for example, free software and public spaces.
 This conversation offers the opportunity to learn more about the social traditions and practices of learning in the lives of the group involved in the session such as how and what we learn from/with our lovers and friends to do so many things and understand the world we live in.

 Alex Dunedin (@Raggeduni) has run the Ragged University project for the last ten years.
 The idea is based on the successes of the Ragged Schools, a social tradition in the UK where communities shared their knowledge and skills with each other in providing free education prior to any formal system.
 The Ragged University project takes up this history and carries it forward in the context of higher education with the aim of developing a practical philosophy which allows any individual to embody a form of human development suited for their needs and context independent of finance.

-The session will be 1.5 hours long and so I am going to try and structure it in three sections with micro breaks between to punctuate it.
+I am going to try and structure it in three sections with micro breaks between to punctuate it.
 The three sections will be

 - Understanding learning as human development